Canadian pale: Description

 The classic Canadian pale is a square central panel occupying half of a flag with 1:2 proportions.
-However, vexillological usage applies it to any central band that is half the width of the flag, even if this renders it non-square.
+However, some vexillologists apply the term to any central band that is half the width of the flag, even if this renders it non-square.
+Some usage even applies the term to broad centre panels wider than half the width of the flag, even if non-square.
 The term Canadian pale is also used for flags which do not originate in Canada.
-The 3:5 flag of Mississippi and proposed flag of Taiwan and the 7:11 flag of Saint Vincent and the Grenadines are all described as having a Canadian pale.
+The 3:5 flag of Mississippi and proposed flag of Taiwan and the 2:3 flag of Saint Vincent and the Grenadines are all described as having a Canadian pale.